History of Berkshire East Mountain Resort

 Roy's kids, and many other local kids grew up ski racing under the tutelage of Bill Farrell, Paul Putnam, Steve Putnam, Jim Hawkins, and countless other ex-racers and coaches that Roy encouraged to come through Berkshire East.
 At this time, and with Paul as the head coach, several racers made the US Ski Team and the US Development Team, and many kids ended up racing at the NCAA level, including multiple All-Americans.

 Most importantly, countless kids learned the lifelong skills of winter action sports, and many were provided similar opportunities as what Roy experienced in his life, as they spread across the country and world after learning how to ski or snowboard at Berkshire East.
-Berkshire East may be a modestly sized-mountain in Western Massachusetts, but because of the quality of the kids that have grown up in the hilltowns and called Berkshire East home, its reputation is large.
+Berkshire East may be a modestly sized-mountain in Western Massachusetts, but because of the quality of the kids and families that have called Berkshire East home, its reputation is large.

 For the four Schaefer kids and their best friend/brother, Gery Benedetti, son of longtime business manager Katie Benedetti, the sport provided lots of off-season, ski-related travel to Europe, South America, New Zealand, and Australia.
 The boys achieved a level of racing to remain competitive, and off-season travel was a prerequisite for ski racing success.Most impactful was what the kids brought home with them.